FACTSlab/factslab.github.io/research.md

 The [Decompositional Semantics Initiative](http://decomp.io) (Decomp) is a collection of efforts aimed at collecting and modeling human annotations of meaning via the decomposition of lexical and phrasal meanings into a small set of component parts.
 Decomp is supported by [DARPA AIDA](https://www.darpa.mil/program/active-interpretation-of-disparate-alternatives), [DARPA KAIROS](https://www.darpa.mil/program/knowledge-directed-artificial-intelligence-reasoning-over-schemas), and [IARPA BETTER](https://www.iarpa.gov/index.php/research-programs/better).

 Decomp is a large project and so only research products authored by core FACTS.lab members are listed below.
-A full list of publications, presentations, and available data can be found at [decomp.net](http://decomp.io).
+A full list of publications, presentations, and available data can be found at [decomp.io](http://decomp.io).

-## Papers
+Stengel-Eskin, E. A.S.
+White, S. Zhang, & B. Van Durme.
+2019.
+[Transductive Parsing for Universal Decompositional Semantics](https://arxiv.org/pdf/1910.10138). [arXiv:1910.10138](https://arxiv.org/abs/1910.10138) [cs.CL].

+White, A.S., E. Stengel-Eskin, S. Vashishtha, V. Govindarajan, D. Reisinger, T. Vieira, K. Sakaguchi, S. Zhang, F. Ferraro, R. Rudinger, K. Rawlins, & B. Van Durme.
+2019.
+[The Universal Decompositional Semantics Dataset and Decomp Toolkit](https://arxiv.org/pdf/1909.13851).
+Accepted to  _Proceedings of the Twelfth International Conference on Language Resources and Evaluation (LREC 2020)_.

 Vashishtha, S., B. Van Durme, & A.S.
 White.
 2019.
-[Fine-Grained Temporal Relation Extraction](https://arxiv.org/pdf/1902.01390.pdf). [arXiv:1902.01390](https://arxiv.org/abs/1902.01390) [cs.CL].
+[Fine-Grained Temporal Relation Extraction](https://www.aclweb.org/anthology/P19-1280). *Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019)*, Florence, Italy, July 29-31, 2019.

 Govindarajan, V.S., B. Van Durme, & A.S.
 White.
 2019.
-[Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements](https://arxiv.org/pdf/1901.11429.pdf). [arXiv:1901.11429](https://arxiv.org/abs/1901.11429) [cs.CL].
+[Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements](http://www.mitpressjournals.org/doi/pdf/10.1162/tacl_a_00285). *Transactions of the Association for Computational Linguistics* 7: 501–517.

-White, A. S., R. Rudinger, K. Rawlins, & B. Van Durme.
+**White, A. S.**, R. Rudinger, K. Rawlins, & B. Van Durme.
 2018.
-[Lexicosyntactic Inference in Neural Models](https://arxiv.org/pdf/1808.06232).
-To appear in _Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.
+[Lexicosyntactic Inference in Neural Models](http://aclweb.org/anthology/D18-1501). _Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.

 Poliak, A., A. Haldar, R. Rudinger, J.E.
-Hu, E. Pavlick, A. S. White, & B. Van Durme.
+Hu, E. Pavlick, **A. S. White**, & B. Van Durme.
 2018.
-[Towards a Unified Natural Language Inference Framework to Evaluate Sentence Representations](https://arxiv.org/pdf/1804.08207).
-To appear in _Proceedings of 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.
+[Collecting Diverse Natural Language Inference Problems for Sentence Representation Evaluation](http://aclweb.org/anthology/D18-1007). _Proceedings of 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.

 Rudinger, R., A. S. White, & B. Van Durme.
 2018.
 [Neural Models of Factuality](http://aaronstevenwhite.io/papers/rudinger_neural_2018.pdf). _Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics_, New Orleans, LA, June 1 – June 6, 2018.